SodiumIodide/MCNP-Scripts/README.md

 # MCNP-Scripts
-Short scripts to facilitate the use of MCNP
+Short scripts to facilitate the use of Monte Carlo N-Particle Transport Code